At Least 18 Credit Hours

 In-Seat & Online

 A well-chosen minor can enhance your major, provide an opportunity to discover more about an interest, and add additional skills and knowledge to your resume.
 A minor broadens your skills and your outlook, and it can help you offer a more diverse learning experience to a graduate school or to an employer.

-From art and music, to leadership and business, we offer nineteen opportunities for a minor that fits your goals, your dreams and your interests.
+From mathematics and English to leadership and psychology, we offer 23 opportunities for a minor that fits your goals, your dreams and your interests.

 Turn Minors into a Major Opportunity